 The gateway is the main aggregation point for the data collected from sensors in the physical environment, which makes it a fundamental component for the network.
-For the implementation of the gateway the OSGI [Liu 2011] technology has been selected, in order to accomplish modularity and extensibility.
-OSGI is a module management framework for Java programming language.
-Every module, namely Bundle, can be installed at runtime and uninstalled as well, and can be accesses by other bundles through OSGI Service Registry.
+The core gateway implementation has been written in JAVA programming language, using the Spring [Spring] framework, in order to provide component-based architecture and auto wiring functionality to the gateway kernel.
 A high level architecture of the gateway is depicted in Figure 14.

 At the top level of the architecture, all user-defined applications that will run in the gateway are placed.
-An example of such application, is a monitoring application for the lights of a house.
-Moving towards lower layers of the software stack, the proposed gateway defines networking modules for handling communication requirements as well as a storage module for handling storage requirements.
-The Translator module is responsible for translating MQTT-SN messages originated from WSN, to MQTT compliant messages in order to forward them to the IP network.
+An example of such application is a monitoring application for the lights of a house.
+Moving towards lower layers of the software stack, the proposed gateway defines networking and storage modules for handling communication and storage requirements respectively, as well as orchestrators that used to join all these components together.